 How Much Caffeine is Healthy?

-A healthy adult can safely consume 300 to 400 milligrams of caffeine or about 3 to 4 cups of brewed coffee a day.
-A shot of espresso has about 75 milligrams of caffeine and energy drinks range from 47 to 163 milligrams of caffeine per 8 ounces.
+According to the 2015-2020 Dietary Guidelines for Americans, adults who choose to include caffeinated beverages in the form of coffee should not consume more than 400 milligrams of caffeine per day.
+A shot of espresso has about 75 milligrams of caffeine, whereas energy drinks can range from 47 to 163 milligrams of caffeine per eight fluid ounces.

 It is not recommended that people start consuming caffeinated beverages if they are not currently doing so.
 Used properly and within the recommended amounts, caffeine may have positive outcomes.
 However, it also is important to make wise choices, as many caffeinated beverage also are sources of calories from added sugars.